MarekZemla/Add-elements-after-clicking/readme.md

+### This is a simple program written mainly in JS, the task of which is to display numbered elements (squares).
+Every fifth element is a white circle.

 ### [click here to see how it works](https://marekzemla.github.io/Project-1/)
 ### // 1.
 First, I get the item I will work on ... in this case using the querySelector method while assigning it to a constant variable.
 This method searches for the first item and stops searching after finding the first ...